Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/debug_by_vscode.md

         "-clang-tidy"
     ]
 ```
-More meaning or parameters of `clangd.arguments` please reference to `clangd --help`.
+More meaning or parameters of `clangd.arguments` please refer to `clangd --help`.

 #### Using clangd
 In View->Output dashboard in VS code, we can choose "Clang Language Server" in dropdown list.
-We can view the analyse output of clangd.
-After analyse the output,Choose the symbols of C/C++ source codes can switch to an other site.
+We can view the analysis output of clangd.
+After analysing the output,Choose the symbols of C/C++ source codes can switch to an other site.

 By use `@symbols name` or `#symbols name` through `Ctrl+Shift+P` (In macOS: `command+shift+P`) can find the symbols in current file or in current project.

 ### native debug
-Use `Ctrl + Shift + D` (In macOS: `command+shift+D`)  or double click on Run button on activity bar can switch to view of Run.
+Use `Ctrl + Shift + D` (In macOS: `command+shift+D`)  or click the Run button on activity bar can switch to view of Run.

 ![Run View](imgs/run-view.png)